 A beach area with a unique landscape, the Baths is located on the Virgin Gorda islands of the British Virgin Islands.
 The area features unique geological formations and is one of the biggest tourist destinations in the region.
 The landforms of the area is a result of past volcanic activity and weathering.
 Here, granite boulders remain strewn along the land that is the result of weathering activities active for geologic ages in the area.
-The beach area is thus riddled with tidal pools, archers, scenic grottoes, tunnels, and more interesting landforms.
-The Baths thus provide a thrilling beach experience to tourists visiting the site.
+The beach area is riddled with tidal pools, archers, scenic grottoes, tunnels, and more interesting landforms.
 The area is designated as a national park due to the extreme geologic significance of the area.
 Swimming and snorkeling are popular activities here.